ISSUE 03

 KENNY

-And I think of your book and what you’re doing in your work as it plays off of the larger Korean understanding in this country and how much that’s rooted in what’s been exported of K-Pop and Korean dramas and all of the kind of myth-making, wealth-making around that that is very much a fantasy that I think—
+And I think of your book and what you’re doing in your work as it plays off of the larger Korean understanding in this country and how much that’s rooted in what’s been exported of K-Pop and K-dramas and all of the kind of myth-making, wealth-making around that that is very much a fantasy that I think—

 EMANUEL